≡ Menu

 Origin of the Longdog

-These dogs were bred for coursing, which is a big sport in many parts of the world and not really for “show”.
-This means that their “creation” sort of happened on the “fly” and isn’t all that well documented.
+Mainly because these dogs were bred for coursing, a big sport in many parts of the world, and not really for “show.”
+This means their “creation” happened on the “fly” and isn’t well documented.

 And that was how the breed standard for the Longdog was created.
-This crossbreed is not recognized as by the American Kennel Club as of today.
+This crossbreed is not recognized by the American Kennel Club today.

 Comparisons: Longdogs vs. Lurchers

-The most athletic dogs out there, incredibly fast and blessed with amazing stamina.
+They are perhaps the most athletic dogs, swift and blessed with incredible stamina.
 A Longdog can run for miles at top speed without stopping.

 Now you…

-Won’t need to spend a lot of time or energy on grooming the Longdog.
-It should be more than enough to give his coat a good brush once a week, just to get rid of the dead hair.
+You won’t need to spend much time or energy grooming the long.
+It should be enough to give his coat a good brush once a week to remove the dead hair.
+Also, it is essential to trim his nails and clean his ears to prevent infections.

 Temperament and Personality

-Very tolerant of children, but he is not exactly a playmate for kids like some of the other dog breeds.
-He doesn’t like cats, though, and is likely to see cats as food, more than anything else.
-He doesn’t like other pets either, but can get along well with other dogs.
+He is very tolerant of children but not precisely a playmate for kids like some other dog breeds.
+He doesn’t like cats, though, and is likely to see cats as food more than anything else.
+He doesn’t like other pets but can get along well with other dogs.

 Longdog is a healthy breed for the most part.
-In fact, it is very rare for a Longdog to get sick.
-But if your dog doesn’t feel too good or looks more lethargic or quieter than normal, then you should take him to a vet.
+It is rare for a Longdog to get sick.
+But if your dog doesn’t feel too good or looks more lethargic or quieter than usual, you should take him to a vet.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?